Man smiling and looking up

 Ohio Vision

 Ohio Vision is honored to provide the very best medical and surgical eye care to patients in Mercer, Shelby, Logan, and Miami Counties.
 Drs.
-Wilding, Johnson, and Schemmel are all board-certified and experts in their respective disciplines.
+Johnson, and Schemmel are both board-certified and experts in their respective disciplines.
 We are proud to be affiliated with several prestigious organizations, including:

 • American Academy of Ophthalmology